Ashfield suburb profile

 Ashfield property market performance

-Ashfield's property market has shown positive growth over the past 12 months, with both houses and units experiencing increases in value.
-House values have risen by 7.5%, bringing the median house price to $2.25 million, while unit values have increased by 7.8%, with the median unit price now at $863,500.
+Ashfield’s property market has shown consistent growth over the past 12 months, with both houses and units experiencing similar price increases.
+House values have risen by 8.2%, while unit values have increased by 8.3%.
+The median house price over the past three months has averaged $2.29 million, while units have averaged $805,000, indicating strong demand across both property types.

-The rental market in Ashfield has seen varied changes, with house rents remaining stable over the last 12 months, while unit rents have increased by 8.6%, reflecting a stronger demand for rental units in the area.
+The rental market in Ashfield has seen varied changes over the last 12 months.
+While the average rent for houses has remained stable, unit rents have increased by 7.1%, reflecting a growing demand for rental units in the area.

 Median DOM - houses45Past 12 months